 The human body is composed of one nervous system that can be subdivided into a central nervous system (CNS) and a peripheral nervous system (PNS) (see figure below).
 The brain and spinal cord make up the CNS, while the PNS is made up of any nervous tissue outside the brain and spinal cord, including 12 pairs of cranial nerves, 31 pairs of spinal nerves, and peripheral sensory receptors.
-The PNS can be further subdivided into the ANS and the somatic nervous system depending on which type of muscle it innervates and whether or not it is voluntarily controlled.
+The PNS can be further subdivided into the autonomic nervous system (ANS) and the somatic nervous system depending on which type of muscle it innervates and whether or not it is voluntarily controlled.

-Organization of the Nervous System.
-Image by BYU-Idaho student, 2013 the bear.
-Another example of a sympathetic response that might be a little closer to home would be your body's reaction after being jilted by your fiancé at the altar.
-You can imagine that your heart rate would increase, you might start to hyperventilate, and you definitely would have no desire to eat.
+The ANS can be subdivided into sympathetic and parasympathetic nervous systems.
+The ANS neurons innervate smooth muscle, cardiac muscle and glands.
+The ANS efferent neurons do not innervate skeletal muscle.
+It is the sympathetic branch of the ANS that is responsible for the "fright, flight, or fight" response.
+Consider what might happen if you were to run into a female bear with cubs while hiking.
+You can imagine that your heart rate would increase, you might start to hyperventilate, and you definitely would not be looking at the bear and thinking about lunch!
 A sympathetic response can also occur during illness or physical trauma, from anxiety, or pretty much any stressful situation.
 Such a response is characterized by increased heart rate and blood pressure, goosebumps, pupil (pupil dilation=mydriasis), bronchiole dilation, and increased blood flow to cardiac and skeletal muscles.